PulpSpy/Confluence/2024/Satoshi.md

 * Aware of linked timestamping and hashcash; unaware initially of b-money, bit gold, and reusable proof of work (RPOW).

+  * Evidence against someone like Peter Todd or Nick Szabo

+  * b-money and bit gold use similar terminology but are not the same design as Bitcoin.
+In Bitcoin there is one common ledger and the updating operation is decentralized.
+In b-money and bit gold, the ledger entries themselves are decentralized.
+The term decentralized in b-money and bit gold is closer to the modern notion of "sharding" as opposed to "decentralization" as Bitcoin means it.

+* Paper written in open office, not formal at all, low on citations, probably non-academic

+  * Evidence against someone like Len Assassin

+* Satoshi write up on BFT seems very amateur

+  * Unaware of BFT
+  * Wrote based on Wikipedia

 * Most citations are relevant or provenance (conversations about citing specific papers)

   Citation [2] is a curious case: